Australia Indigenous group urges banks to halt Santos gas project funding

 By Praveen Menon

-SYDNEY, April 4 (Reuters) - A group of Australian Indigenous people has lodged human rights grievances with 12 Australian and international banks urging them to withdraw a $1 billion loan to Santos Ltd STO.AX for its Barossa offshore gas project.
+SYDNEY, April 4 (Reuters) - A group of Australian Indigenous people has lodged human rights grievances with a dozen banks urging them to withdraw a $1 billion loan to Santos Ltd STO.AX for its Barossa offshore gas project.

 Environmental and Indigenous groups have been campaigning for years against the $3.6 billion project off northern Australia, and a top court order in December asked Santos to consult Indigenous people on the Tiwi Islands about the project's environmental plan.